Tax compliance risk management process for customers managed by Large Business: response to the provision of a certificate - general

 If it appears that a penalty may be due it is important that the CCM follows the penalty procedure as soon as the failure has come to the attention of an officer of HMRC.
 This is because there is a restrictive time limit, see SAOG21200, for taking penalty action.
 Following the ordered steps set out at SAOG19000 the CCM must discuss the potential penalty situation with their Deputy Director and obtain the approval of the Penalties Consistency Panel, before then explaining to the SAO (separately from other risks being addressed to the company/group) that

 - they intend to charge a penalty.

 A failure ‘comes to the attention’ of a HMRC officer when that officer knows that there has been a failure.
-So, for example, if a CRM receives a late certificate and reads it on the date of receipt, this would be the date when the failure comes to their attention.
+So, for example, if a CCM receives a late certificate and reads it on the date of receipt, this would be the date when the failure comes to their attention.

-If the SAO provides a late certificate after they incur a penalty for failing to provide a certificate by the time limit the CRM must refer to SAOG16700 for guidance on considering the nature and content of that certificate.
+If the SAO provides a late certificate after they incur a penalty for failing to provide a certificate by the time limit the CCM must refer to SAOG16700 for guidance on considering the nature and content of that certificate.